zghanem0/MY-DSA-Problem-Solving/Algo Analaysis/NP.md

 • Some approaches may eliminate certain assignments through careful reasoning (as you will see in a later semester in the module Decision Analytics)
 • Other intuitive approach: start with some good guess and then try to improve it iteratively This is an example of HEURISTIC approach to optimization

+### what is Heuristic
+• A heuristic is a rule of thumb, which means it is an imperfect criteria to base a decision on.

+Aso, Method which, although unable to determine a perfectly accurate solution, should produce a set of good quality approximations to exact solutions.
+• Heuristics were initially based essentially on experts’ knowledge and experience and aimed to explore the search space in a particularly convenient way